Terms and Conditions of Carriage

 5.1 The liability of the Courier in the event of loss of or damage to or mis-delivery of the goods (where the Courier’s liability is not otherwise excluded) shall not exceed the declared value of the goods specified overleaf or otherwise declared by the Customer (and pro rata in the case of an event affecting part only of the goods) or the cost of repairing any damage or of reconditioning the goods subject always to a maximum liability of £10,000 per Consignment or part thereof in the case of an event affecting part only of the Consignment.
 Where the Customer requires a higher value of cover this shall be expressly negotiated and agreed in writing.
 The value of the goods actually lost damaged or misdelivered shall be taken to be their invoice value if they have been purchased by the Customer or otherwise shall be taken to be the replacement cost to the owner at the commencement of transit and in all cases shall be taken to include any Customs and Excise duties or taxes payable in respect of the goods provided always that the Courier shall be entitled to proof of value of the Consignment or any part of it.

-5.2 The liability of the Courier for delay in delivery (where the Courier’s liability is not otherwise excluded) shall not exceed a sum equal to the carriage charges or a proportion of those charges in the case of an event affecting part only of the goods
+5.2 The liability of the Courier for delay in delivery be it a same day courier or other (where the Courier’s liability is not otherwise excluded) shall not exceed a sum equal to the carriage charges or a proportion of those charges in the case of an event affecting part only of the goods

 5.3 The Courier shall not be liable for any physical loss, mis-delivery or damage to any theft attractive goods unless the Courier has specifically agreed in writing prior to transit commencing to carry such items and the Customer has agreed in writing to reimburse the carrier in respect of all additional costs including insurance costs which result from the carriage of the said items and the loss mis-delivery or damage is occasioned during transit and is proved to be due to the negligence of the Courier its servants or agents.
 The above delivery is subject to our standard Terms and Conditions which are set out below